 The first-half ended goalless, despite both sides sharing a host of good chances.
 Midfielder Ahmed Fadhel, currently on loan at Baghdad S.C. from Al Shorta, saw his long-range effort beat Mohammed Gassid but strike the outside of the post, whilst Al Shorta's Brazilian forward Caion saw his effort go wide and Makadji Boukar's powerful shot flew just over the bar for the champions.

-Egyptian manager Mohamed Youssef took off Amjad Kalaf at the start of the second-half, replacing him with Marwan Husain, but it was right-back Waleed Salem who won a penalty for Al Shorta as he was brought down when through on goal.
-Dhirgham Ismail coolly stepped up and slotted it to the 'keeper's left, just as he did against Iran in the 2015 AFC Asian Cup, to put Al Shorta 1-0 up on 62 minutes.
+Egyptian manager Mohamed Youssef took off Amjad Kalaf at the start of the second-half, replacing him with Marwan Hussein, but it was right-back Waleed Salem who won a penalty for Al Shorta as he was brought down when through on goal.
+Dhurgham Ismail coolly stepped up and slotted it to the 'keeper's left, just as he did against Iran in the 2015 AFC Asian Cup, to put Al Shorta 1-0 up on 62 minutes.

 Cameroonian midfielder Makadji Boukar missed a great opportunity to double Al Shorta's lead when he was put through on goal by Mahdi Kamil, but Al Shorta did eventually find a second in the first minute of injury time when youngster Akram Jassim headed in his first goal for the club from Waleed Salem's corner.